 Look at all of the evil Harvey Weinstein was able to do all of those years because no one spoke up.
 Everyone stayed silent and he kept performing his evil acts without being questioned.
 The same goes for politicians and other men in power who have spent years harassing people they perceived to be weaker than them.

-Whether you are being bombarded with images of your spouse in bed with the other person or invasive thoughts about an emotional affair, here is my over-arching point: it is time to take your power back.
+Whether you are being bombarded with too many details of your partner’s affair, images of your spouse in bed with the other person or invasive thoughts about an emotional affair, here is my over-arching point: it is time to take your power back.

 It is time to stop comparing yourself to one, big nothing.
 Anyone who would knowingly have an affair with a married person and keep pursuing them truly is one, big nothing.